Felix-Nyarko/Real-Estate-Market-Analysis/README.md

 ![Furnished_Properties_Vrs_Unfurnished_Properties](https://github.com/Felix-Nyarko/Real-Estate-Market-Analysis/blob/main/Question%203.png)

+*A pie chart showing the impact of furnished and unfurnished on rentals*

 ## 4. Which property type (flats, detached, etc.) dominates each region in terms of availability?
 From the visual, it is clear that the property type that dominates the market is the flats followed by detached units.